-Placing kerbs in front of w-beam guardrail terminals on high-speed roads is not recommended.
+Placing kerbs in front of terminals on high-speed roads is not recommended.
 As an alternative, a shallow gutter in front of the terminal or subsurface grated drainage should be considered.

-On lower speed roads that often require a kerb, it is recommended that the location of the kerb be as close as practicable to the face of rail minimising the potential for vehicle launching.
+On lower speed roads, it is recommended that the location of the kerb be as close as practicable to the face of rail minimising the potential for vehicle launching.
 If the posted speed is \geq 80km/h the kerb height should be limited to 100mm.